devLucasRoberto/Challenge_FE/README.md

 ### Usage instructions

 1. Go to app dir and run npm install

 2. Launch API using: “PORT=3008 NEW_TASK_PERIOD=60000 npm start”, where:

 - **PORT**: App port, default 8080
 - **NEW_TASK_PERIOD**: Period on which a new task is added to the list (in milliseconds), default: 60000

 3. You can access the API using: http://localhost:3008/api/tasks/

-4. If you want to use default port or other you need to go the folder src/services/api.ts in Challenge_fe and change baseURL
+4. I'm using port 3008 but if you want to use default port or other you need to go the folder src/services/api.ts in Challenge_FE and change baseURL

 ## Frontend